pyR0tex/Bootz2Botz/README.md

 # Bootz2Botz
-Builds and Info for the Bootz2Botz Live Training
+Builds and Info for the Bootz2Botz Live Trainingssk -Each folder will include the main .xaml file and a pdf with instructions.